ray-project/ray/doc/source/serve/dev-workflow.md

+(serve-dev-workflow)=

 # Sample Development Workflow

 This page describes the recommended workflow for developing Ray Serve applications.
-If you're ready to go to production, jump to the [Production Guide](production.md) section.
+If you're ready to go to production, jump to the [Production Guide](serve-in-production) section.

 ## Local Development using `serve.run`